Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please allow 10 to 15 business days from time building application is accepted for review for any comments or permit to be issued.

-Permit approval will take approximately 24 to 48 hours.
+Permit approval will take approximately 10-15 business days.

 Most permits are based on the valuation of the project.
 We require you to determine valuation by the Building Valuation Table (PDF) provided by the International Code Council.